 Where do I belong?

 Learn who your teenager is connecting with and be honest about your own preconceived notions

 give your teenager structured chances to have control over their own life

 It seems like each generation of parents likes to do the opposite of what their parents did (I'm speaking to the broad generational level, not specifically to you reading this article.)
 A generation-ish ago, parents could have been described as the "me-generation."
 This may be why children of the me-generation have given rise to terms like "helicopter-parents."
 Parents who were maybe not indulged as children are now tempted to over-indulge their own kids.
 Again, I speak in broad terms here.

-I can sympathize with a parents desire to protect their teenage children from the consequences of their own actions.
+I can sympathize with a parent's desire to protect their teenage children from the consequences of their own actions.
 I simply ask them to also look for ways to help their teenage children develop a sense of autonomy.
-One of the tasks of adolescence, across culture, is for students to learn and develop meaningful decision making.
+One of the tasks of adolescence, across cultures, is for students to learn and develop meaningful decision-making.
 Becoming an adult is knowing how to make meaningful choices and to live with the consequences of those choices.
 Wherever your teenager is today, look for ways to make progress towards this goal.

 - Most parents I speak with are sure their teenage child knows that they love them no matter what.
 My recommendation is to tell them anyway.
 15-year-olds do not have fully developed brains (the latest research suggests that doesn't happen until your mid-twenties!) and so if all they hear from you is concern about their choices and your exasperation with their actions, that will form what they think that you think about them.

 - Never give up fighting for the relationship.
 You may disagree with their choices and their actions, but they have to see you demonstrate that you still want a meaningful relationship with them no matter what.
 Resist the urge to give ultimatums.
 When was the last time an ultimatum really worked on you?